scikit-learn-contrib/imbalanced-learn/doc/ensemble.rst

 .. currentmodule:: imblearn.ensemble

-An imbalanced data set can be balanced by creating several balanced subset.
+An imbalanced data set can be balanced by creating several balanced subsets.
 The module :mod:`imblearn.ensemble` allows to create such sets.

 :class:`EasyEnsemble` creates an ensemble of data set by randomly under-sampling the original set::